JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 The `self_lod` and `parent_lod` bounding spheres need a lot more explanation.

 As we simplify each group of meshlets into new meshlets, we will deform the mesh slightly.
 That deformity adds up over time, eventually giving a very visibly different mesh from the original.
-However, when viewing the very simplified mesh from far away, due to perspective the difference will be much less noticable.
+However, when viewing the very simplified mesh from far away, due to perspective the difference will be much less noticeable.
 While we would want to view the original (or close to the original) mesh close-up, at longer distances we can get away with rendering a much simpler version of the mesh without noticeable differences.

 So, how to choose the right LOD level, or in our case, the right LOD tree cut?
 The LOD cut will be based on the simplification error of each meshlet along the cut, with the goal being to select a cut that is imperceptibly different from the original mesh at the distance we're viewing the mesh at.